 Scenario 2 - Monet's Haystacks at Dusk - While driving just Northwest of Paris, near Giverny, your phone alerts you.
 Based on your speed, route, and destination, in 30 minutes, you will be able to stop briefly and stand near the spot where Monet painted his famous painting, "Haystacks at Dusk".
 You can even take a photo - and line it up - as the actual painting appears for you on your mobile phone.

 These scenarios will allow authors, publishers, creators, musicians, and artists to begin to think about what layers they wish to document, create, and publish along with their works.
 Amateurs, and other fans will also participate in "bootleg" layers and their own user-created layers to live among them as well.
 The consumer will be able to filter any or all of this content.
+This may seem to present too many choices for us, but technology will evolve to decrease the noise while improving the signal.

 The cost is minimal to create and publish these layers, especially if the creator keeps a log during the process of creation.
+It likely is best to start with a simple spreadsheet, in anticipation that tools will emerge to aggregate this layer of content.

 The new "Follow" - Right now you can follow someone via a column, their artist's published works, or via blogs and twitter if either they or someone else covers them.
 Very soon, you will be able to "follow" a place, an object, a concept, or even a story - and instead of receiving regular updates which may be triggered by frequency, interval, or time, but also by place - based on certain rules.

-If I am near place of significance to a friend or I am a fan of someone else - alert me.
+For example, If I am near a place of significance to me - alert me - based on rules If I am near place of significance to a friend or I am a fan of someone else - alert me.
 Often there are things we are interested in, but we either are in the wrong place, or it is the wrong time.
 This new ability will allow an artist to "deposit" stories for those who come later.
 This will be the new, and more relevant Geocaching.
 Imagine Sting leaving clues in a field of wheat somewhere in the English countryside and months later, a tourist see this virtual note and stands in the same place - enabling a much more intimate connection to the artist.
 These "authentic" layers are also popular to the artist, giving them more control beyond the artwork itself.
 Sting finally gets his message in a virtual bottle.

 We also can leave notes in layers for each other - that can only be accessed when nearby, even post mortem.
 Facebook has recently set a policy for those who wish to keep the pages of deceased users up and running after their death.
 The possibilities are endless.
 Perhaps, eternal?